 - Don’t take Ibuprofen.
 Research has shown that Ibuprofen and NSAIDs such as Motrin, Advil, and Nuprin can can aggravate symptoms and even trigger a flare-up.
 I was taking a lot of Ibuprofen on the PCT due to a pulled muscle in my foot until my doctor learned about it and told me to stop.
 In hindsight, I now believe this may have triggered my flare-up on the trail.

 - Be prepared to poop in the woods.
 Bring a small trowel and toilet paper so you can poop in the woods if necessary.
 To poop in the woods properly, simply dig a cat hole that is 6-8 inches deep and at least 200 feet away from lakes, streams, and hiking trails.
 Cover the hole with dirt when you are finished and pack out your toilet paper in a Ziploc bag or doggie poo bag.
 I personally find wet wipes helpful to keep things extra clean (and prevent chafing).
 If you have an accident, be sure to dig a hole and bury it afterwards.
-Don’t hide poop and toilet paper under a rock – someone will probably find it later and its super gross.
+Check out my article on How to Poop and Pee in the woods for more tips.

 - Bring extra toilet paper and wet wipes.
 If you do have a flare-up in the woods, the last thing you’ll want is to do is run out of toilet paper.
 This happened to me when I hiked the PCT and if it wasn’t for the kindness of friends who shared their toilet paper with me, it would have been a *real* bummer.